khattabx/NTI-Graduation-Project/README.md

 - Data Validation: Ensures data integrity with checksum files, maintaining reliable workflows.
 - Setup & Monitoring: Provides comprehensive Linux command guides for seamless setup and system monitoring.

+### Steps to Follow

+- You will find all the commands and setup instructions in the [Linux_Commands.md](/linux_command.md) file, and the most important file to fully understand the whole process is the [presentation.pdf](/presentation.pdf).

+**Main files to check:**

+- `logGenerator/log_generator.py` → for log generation.
+- `flumeHdfs.conf` → for Flume configuration.
+- `notebook.ipynb` → for data processing and analysis using PySpark.
+- `presentation.pdf` → to understand the full project flow visually.

 ## Getting Started